-Typically, couples come into therapy as a "last ditch" effort.
-Professional help is often put off until separation is imminent--the point at which one cannot "take it" anymore.
+Typically, couples come into therapy as a “last-ditch” effort.
+Professional help is often put off until separation is imminent–the point at which one cannot “take it” anymore.
 The reluctance to seek help outside the marriage is understandable, but too often fuels the fire in perpetuating negative cycles.
-The good news is that if both individuals motivated to stay together, couples work can still be effective in repairing the damage in the connection and the hurt feelings.
-Recognition of these matters has encouraged newly formed couples--even before marriage--to enter couples work and correct the problems that keep getting in the way.
+The good news is that if both individuals are motivated to stay together, the couple’s work can still be effective in repairing the damage in the connection and the hurt feelings.
+Recognition of these matters has encouraged newly formed couples–even before marriage–to enter couple’s work and correct the problems that keep getting in the way.

 I get to see relationships from the outside.
 My insight doesn’t come from some trick where I magically see what’s “really going on.”
 Rather, observing from the outside, I can be objective.
 Objectivity is the real magic.

 Inside the relationship, it can be difficult to be aware.
 Inside relationships, we get tripped up with hurt, resentment, old triggers– all of which work as filters that can keep us from being powerfully related to our partners.
 They also keep us from addressing the core issues in our relationships.
 Empathy for one’s partner, as well as for oneself, can break through these filters.
 But, that is only if you can get to that place of compassion for your partner.